Nakhon Si Thammarat

-Nakhon Si Thammarat (นครศรีธรรมราช, /th/; from "Nagara Shrī Dharmarāja") is a city municipality (thesaban nakhon) located in Mueang Nakhon Si Thammarat, the capital of Nakhon Si Thammarat Province.
-Nakhon Si Thammarat Province is situated in the South of Thailand.
+Nakhon Si Thammarat (นครศรีธรรมราช, /th/; from "Nagara Shrī Dharmarāja") is a city municipality (thesaban nakhon) in Mueang Nakhon Si Thammarat district, the capital of Nakhon Si Thammarat province, in the south of Thailand.
 It is about 610 km south of Bangkok, on the east coast of the Malay Peninsula.
 The city was the administrative centre of Southern Thailand during most of its history.
 Originally, a coastal city, silting moved the coastline away from the city.
-The city has a much larger north to south extension than west to east, which dates back to its original location on a flood-save dune.
+The city has a much larger north to south extension than west to east, which dates back to its original location on a flood-safe dune.
 The modern city centre on the train station is north of Old Town.
 As of 2019, the city had a population of 102,152.

 Toponymy

 Thai honorific Sri or Si from Sanskrit Shri; Thamma, from Dharma; rat, from Raja.
 Dharmarāja means "righteous ruler", an important Theravada concept.